scollinselliott/eratosthenes/README.md

 other known historical events, as *termini post* or *ante quos*), which prompt the use of a joint conditional probability density to convey those relationships.
-The date of any one event can then be marginalized from that full, joint conditional distribution.
+The date of any one event can then be marginalized from that full, joint conditional distribution. `Rcpp` is used for faster sampling (Eddelbuettel and Balamuta 2018).

 While software exists for calibrating and conditioning radiocarbon dates upon relative constraints, such as `OxCal` (Bronk Ramsey 2009) and